Donald Trump Tells Cops To Be Rough With Suspects, Met With Cheers During Speech To Law Enforcement

 — HuffPost (@HuffPost) July 28, 2017

-Trump’s speech was centered largely on his plan to defeat the MS-13 gang, which is originally from El Salvador and in the United States made up largely of illegal immigrants.
-Some members of the gang have said that Donald Trump’s sharp rhetoric against illegal immigrants has actually strengthened the gang by making other illegal immigrants afraid to go to police to report gang activity, CNN reported.
+Trump’s speech was centered largely on his plan to defeat the U.S. based chapters of the MS-13 gang, which is originally from El Salvador and made up largely of illegal immigrants.
+Some members of the gang have said that Donald Trump’s sharp rhetoric against illegal immigrants has actually strengthened the gang by making other illegal immigrants afraid to go to the police to report gang activity, CNN reported.

 "People can get deported, so they don't call the police." https://t.co/vG429EIQ1E